topst-development/Documentation/Single Board Computer/G Model/D3-G/Software/D3-G Linux SDK Getting Started.md

 # 1. Introduction
-This document provides guidelines for building the TOPST D3-G SDK, including setting up the host environment, building the SDK, using the firmware downloader, and downloading Ubuntu.
+This document provides guidelines for building the D3-G SDK, including setting up the host environment, building the SDK, using the firmware downloader, and downloading Ubuntu.

 This document includes information on the following:
 - Setting Host Environment